-To start motorized sectioning, press the RUN/STOP and ENABLE buttons simultaneously after selecting the desired operating mode.

-- While the cutting motor is running, the yellow LED in the RUN/STOP key lights up. - To stop motorized sectioning, press RUN/STOP or ENABLE.
+- To start motorized sectioning, press the RUN/STOP and ENABLE buttons simultaneously after selecting the desired operating mode. - While the cutting motor is running, the yellow LED in the RUN/STOP key lights up.

-If both the green and the yellow LEDs in the RUN/STOP button are lit up, the cutting motor is still running; however it will stop in the next upper end
+If both the green and the yellow LEDs in the RUN/STOP button are lit up, the cutting motor is still running; however it will stop in the next programmed end position of the vertical stroke.